 Some of the material goes to landfills and some is recycled.
 The goal of the Materials Management Program is to ensure that the waste going to landfills is handled in a safe and responsible manner.

-Important Announcement: In response to our current focus on COVID-19 response and to help ensure the health of our customers, CCBH has temporarily suspended all food safety education training through the month of December.
+Important Announcement: In response to our current focus on COVID-19 response and to help ensure the health of our customers, CCBH has temporarily suspended all food safety education training through the Spring of 2021.
 During this time frame of food safety education class suspension, any payments